UltraModding/ultramodding.github.io/MakingMods/Prerequisites.md

     Visual Studio Code (Any OS But hard to set up a project) Jetbrains Rider Community Edition (Any OS And Similar to Vis Studio 2022)

-Dotnet 6.0 Minimum, Dotnet 9 Reccomened
+Dotnet 6.0 Minimum, Dotnet 9 Recommend
 BepInEx-5.4.2100